Nyholm/workshop-state-machines/Readme.md

 ## Installation requirements

 This workshop requires you to be able to run standard Symfony 4 application.
-We use PHP 7.1+.
+We use PHP 7.1+ and MySQL.

 If you want to dump workflows to nice images, you need to install [Graphviz](http://www.graphviz.org/).